IliEle/IliEle.github.io/_blogposts/agile-guide.md

 - Key Concepts: Load testing, performance benchmarks, system limits.

 Usability Testing:
 - Purpose: Usability testing assesses the software's user-friendliness and overall user experience.
-It focuses on ensuring that users can interact with the software effectively.
+It focuses on ensuring that users can interact with the software effectively and intuitively.
-- Scope: Evaluating the software's interface, navigation, and user interactions.
+- Scope: Evaluating the software's interface, navigation, user interactions and user journeys.
 - Key Concepts: User feedback, user experience (UX), user-centered design.

+> - Decide your groups testing strategy - which combination of types of testing are suitable to test the functionality that you will/have created in this sprint?
+> - Revisit the acceptance criteria you set in the sprint planning meeting and design your test cases.
+> - Create a test suite, if you don't already have one, and add new unit tests for the new functionality you have developed.
+> - Run each test separately and make sure it runs.
+> - Run the entire test suite to ensure there are no conflicts and that the components integrate with no issues.
+> - Run test coverage to identify gaps in your testing design.

 ## Sprint review and deployment
 The team demonstrates completed functionality of the product they've built (also called the increment) during the sprint to key stakeholders and end users.
 This is an informal event in which the team gathers feedback on the increment, ensures alignment with the product vision and end goal, refines requirements and makes adjustments for the next sprint.

 The outcome of the sprint review meeting is a revised Product Backlog that defines the probable Sprint Backlog items for the next Sprint.
 The Product Backlog may also be adjusted overall to meet new opportunities.

+>  During a sprint review:
+>  - The Product Owner explains what Product Backlog items have been “Done” and what has not been “Done”
+>  - The Development Team discusses what went well during the Sprint, what problems it ran into, and how those problems were solved
+>  - The Development Team demonstrates the work that it was “Done” and answers questions about the Increment
+>  - The entire group collaborates on what to do next, so that the Sprint Review provides valuable input to subsequent Sprint Planning
+>  - Review of how the wider environment or potential use of the product might have changed and what is the most valuable thing to do next.

 ## Sprint retrospective
 The goal of this internal informal meeting is to reflect on how the team worked together in this sprint and identify actionable steps for improvement.
 The team reflects on: processes, team culture, outcomes, tools and platforms, etc.

-The retrospective (also known as retro) answers three main questions:
-- What went well?
-- What could have gone better?
-- What to change?

 Strategies for retrospectives:
 - Start - stop - continue